-This list of software and hardware (below) is used by the IT Service Center to guide their responses to support requests, and endorsed by the Office of the Associate Vice Chancellor for IT & CIO, Larry Levine.
+This list of software and hardware (below) is used by the IT Service Center and Dedicated Desktop Support to guide their responses to support requests, and endorsed by the Office of the Associate Vice Chancellor for IT & CIO, Larry Levine.
 These standards enable OIT to provide users with high quality support and cost-effective service.

 The standards are not mandatory and technicians will give their best effort to support older products.
-However, adhering to them will ensure that customers have effective support at the IT Service Center and will be successful at the University of Colorado.
+However, adhering to them will ensure that customers have effective support from the IT Service Center and Dedicated Desktop Support.

 This list is intended to be a "living" list; it will be under review continuously.
 Comments are always welcome; contact firstname.lastname@example.org.

 Confused about when to upgrade your software?
 Use the OIT provided Software Life Cycle tool to learn about when software applications are in early release, recommended, near the end of life, or should be upgraded.

 The specifications below detail the minimum hardware requirements to receive support from the IT Service Center and Desktop Support (Student Desktop Support Technicians):

 The specifications below detail the minimum software version that is required to receive support from the IT Service Center and Desktop Support (Student Desktop Support Technicians).

 |Support is available through Shared Infrastructure Services for a fee for the following operating systems: